Accelerating Monte Carlo event generation -- rejection sampling using neural network event-weight estimates: Machine learning event weights

-Given the specific role of the surrogate in the proposed unweighting procedure, we seek for light-weight network architectures, flexible enough to approximate the weight of high-multiplicity scattering events well, and fast to evaluate.
-To this end we employ rather simple multi-layer feedforward fully connected neural networks (NN).
-As input-layer variables we use the three-momentum components of the initial- and final-state particles\footnote{Note, we here assume the initial-state momenta of partonic scattering events to be collinear with the incoming beams, \emph{i.e.}\ along the $\pm z$-axis, such that their $x$ and $y$ components vanish.}.
-The single output variable corresponds to the real-valued event weight.
+One might alternatively consider a particular set of input variables, namely the random numbers $v_i$ from the phase-space sampling, which have been mapped into momenta as described by Eqs.~\eqref{eq:importancesampling} and \eqref{eq:multichannel}.
+While this is straightforward for simple sampling methods, it becomes more tricky for multi-channel samplers.
+Here, the mapping between random numbers and phase-space point is not unique, but depends on the randomly chosen channel $j=1\dots N_c$.
+To remedy this situation, one could either train a separate NN for each phase-space channel $j$, or one could add the channel number $j$ (or the random number determining it) as another input variable.
+We postpone a study of these possibilities to future works.

+The single output variable of our NN corresponds to the real-valued event weight.
 The network is further defined by the number of hidden layers and the set of nodes per layer as detailed in Table~\ref{tab:Hyperparameters}.
 As output activation function for the network nodes we use the Rectified Linear Unit (ReLU)~\cite{Hahnloser:2000}.
 We use \He weight initialisation~\cite{He_2015_ICCV} and train the NN with the \Adam optimiser~\cite{kingma2017adam}.

 The practical implementation of NN training in the \Sherpa framework and the interface for (general) surrogate models for application in event unweighting will be detailed in Sec.~\ref{sec:results}.
 In the remainder of this section, however, details on the hyperparameters of our NN and the training procedure are given.
 The NN performance is first studied for the example process $g g \rightarrow e^- e^+ g g d \bar{d}$.
 We used this channel as a test bed for investigations on the NN performance in terms of timing and the quality of the event-weight predictions as a function of the hyperparameters.
 Being primarily interested in a conceptual proof-of-concept and an initial estimation of the method's potential to save resources in event unweighting, we do not attempt to systematically optimise the NN setup.
 Furthermore, while in principle different scattering processes might get better approximated by a different NN architecture, we will employ the hyperparameter set found in the following example also in our other applications presented in Sec.~\ref{sec:results}.